 Depression is often a combination of symptoms that interfere with a person’s everyday life and can prevent a person from functioning normally.
 Depression can interfere with sleeping, eating, and enjoying activities.
 Sometimes depression will occur once in a person’s life, but more often it keeps coming back throughout a person’s life.
 People suffering from depression are often prescribed antidepressants (e.g. SNRI, SSRI) for treatment.
 Sometimes these medications do not help.

 What is the purpose of the study?

-The purpose of the study is to determine if creatine monohydrate and 5-hydroxytryptophan (5-HTP) is effective in reducing depression in women with depression that has not responded to standard treatments.
+The purpose of the study is to determine if creatine monohydrate and 5-hydroxytryptophan (5-HTP) are effective in reducing depression in women and men with depression that has not responded to standard treatments.
 Creatine and 5-HTP are naturally occurring compounds found in the body.
 We think that it will help make SSRI or SNRI medications work better in the body and may also change the chemicals in the brain.
 By possibly changing the chemicals in the brain, we hope that study participants will feel less depressed as a result of participating in the study.

 Who Can Be In The Study?

 The following criteria must be met to be in the study:

 - Diagnosis of depression and currently feeling depressed

 - Between the ages of 25 and 40 years